openlibraryenvironment/platform-rs/INSTALL.md

 General configuration instructions for NCIP are in the [edge-ncip](https://github.com/folio-org/edge-ncip) repository and specific tenant configuration instructions are in the [mod-ncip](https://github.com/folio-org/mod-ncip).

-Here is example of needed entries which you need to POST to endpoint `/configurations/entries`:
+Here is an example of needed entries which you need to POST to the endpoint `/configurations/entries`:
 ```
 {
     "module": "NCIP",